mikemaccana/powershell-profile/README.md

 ### For OpenSSL

 Personally I use OpenSSL for viewing private keys, pubkeys, certificates, and other TLS/PKI work.
+Unless you do the same you probably don't need OpenSSL.

-Windows SSH uses Windows CryptoAPI rather than OpenSSL, so if you want to add OpenSSL, you'll have to install it.
+Windows OpenSSH uses Windows CryptoAPI rather than OpenSSL, so if you want to add OpenSSL, you'll have to install it.

 Use [this up to date, secure Windows OpenSSL build](https://indy.fulgan.com/SSL/).

-The popular 'Shining Light' WIndows OpenSSL is an unsigned binary downloaded over an insecure connection - I've offered to help fix this and the author has no intention of remedying the situation.
+The popular 'Shining Light' Windows OpenSSL is an unsigned binary downloaded over an insecure connection - I've offered to help fix this and the author has no intention of remedying the situation.

 ## Minimum Powershell concepts to learn before you rant about how much you hate Powershell